 Selected topics in psychology.
-Repeatable for a maximum of 6 hours credit.
+Repeatable for a total of 6 credit hours.
 Instructor's consent may be required.
 Check Schedule of Courses.
 Prerequisite: PSY 111.

 Cross-listed as CLES 511.
 Introduces students to a career in school psychology.
 School psychologists work in schools to solve students' academic and behavioral problems through consultation, assessment and intervention.
 Course examines the roles and functions of school psychologists, the methods used to address students' psychoeducational needs, and the school and community systems within which they operate.
 Course includes diversity content.

 PSY 512.
-Exploring Concepts and Careers in Educational Psychology 3 credit hours
+Exploring Concepts and Careers in Educational Psychology (3).

 Cross-listed as CLES 512.
 Explores the field of educational psychology and its application in different areas, such as teaching, learning, coaching, training, assessment and research.
 Introduces students to the wide variety of careers in educational psychology.
 Also introduces students to the practical application of educational psychology by considering topics such as cognition (problem solving, memory, decision making), behavioral learning principles, motivation, human development, curriculum development, assessment, basic research design, and the role of research.
 Course includes diversity content.

-General education advanced issues and perspectives course.
+General education social and behavioral sciences advanced issues and perspectives course.
 Cross-listed as WOMS 534.
 Psychological assumptions, research and theories of the roles, behavior and potential of women in contemporary society.
 Course includes diversity content.
 Prerequisite: PSY 111.